Pregnancy Nutrition: Essential Supplements and Nutrition for a Healthy Pregnancy and Baby

 • Most prenatal vitamins already contain these B vitamins

-• Discuss with your doctor whether additional B-vitamin supplementation is appropriate
+• Discuss with doctor whether additional B-vitamin supplementation appropriate

 • Vegetarian/vegan women often need extra B12 supplementation